 The danger was underscored by a June 2019 Grand Jury Report on Railway Fatalities in Santa Barbara County.
 The Grand Jury looked at a four-year period from 2015 through 2018.
 During that time, 20 railroad-related fatal accidents occurred along the 109-mile County railroad corridor.
 Nearly all of the fatalities were the result of pedestrian trespassing on the right-of-way owned by Union Pacific Railroad (UPRR) and used by both UPRR and Amtrak.
 The Jury found that nearly half of the pedestrian trespasser fatalities (9 out of 20) were classified as transient/homeless persons by the Coroner.
 The Jury found that a vast majority of fatalities occurred in two relatively small stretches of track: from Ortega Hill in Summerland to Milpas Street in the City of Santa Barbara (High Fatality Zone 1 or HFZ1) and from Patterson Avenue to Glen Annie Road in Goleta (HFZ2).
 The Jury concluded that improving railroad safety measures in the County will require collaboration between all stakeholders, and a program to:

-- Mend existing fences and erect new ones; - · Remove overgrown foliage in the right-of-way area; - · Improve security patrols; and - Increase surveillance to monitor pedestrian trespassing and transient/homeless encampments.
+- Mend existing fences and erect new ones; - Remove overgrown foliage in the right-of-way area; - Improve security patrols; and - Increase surveillance to monitor pedestrian trespassing and transient/homeless encampments.

 In part in recognition of the Grand Jury Report and in part due to observations from law enforcement and citizen concerns, the City coordinated a large scale homeless encampment cleanup in September 2019 which included advance outreach by law enforcement and Behavioral Wellness outreach workers, and cleanup by UPRR and Caltrans crews using MarBorg 40-yard roll-off containers provided by the City of Goleta.
 Encampment residents were given ample notice, and offered services and shelter beds.
 In total, twelve 40-yard containers were filled with trash, waste and other debris left by encampment residents.
 Caltrans also did significant vegetation pruning and removal in key areas.
 Despite this massive undertaking and efforts by Caltrans to patch/repair fencing along the corridor, it did not take long for encampments to be re-established.
-The City is continuing to work with Caltrans and UPRR with the goal of better securing the highway and railway corridors and keep trespassers out of these areas.

 The City of Goleta had planned on organizing another clean-up of encampments in the spring of 2020.
-However, with the onset of the COVID-19 coronavirus pandemic, these plans have been largely put on hold because the Center for Disease Control (CDC) guidance that encampments should not be cleared during the pandemic.
-The CDC guidance is meant to prevent ill encampment residents from being dispersed into the community.
+However, with the onset of the COVID-19 coronavirus pandemic, these plans have been put on hold because the Center for Disease Control (CDC) guidance that encampments not be cleared during the pandemic.
 While the safety of people living in encampments, public safety and clean-up staff, and the community at large are critical considerations during times of public health crisis, significant public health and safety risks may also be taken into consideration.
-Over the past few months there have been numerous homeless encampment fires within the Highway 101 and UPRR train corridors.
-In one case, a homeless woman was badly burned.
-Each time the dangers to encampment residents and the surrounding community are great due to potential spread of fire.
-Most encampments are located within thick brush or under stands of highly flammable eucalyptus.
-Despite the CDC guidance not to clear encampments, there has been an on-going effort during the pandemic to lessen the fire load in and around encampments where possible, clear brush in former or potential encampment areas, and trim up eucalyptus trees.

-Once the pandemic has ended and it is safer to move people into other housing options or locations, it is recommended that the following process be implemented when possible:
+Once the pandemic has ended and it is safer to move people into other housing options or locations, it is recommended that the following process be implemented:

 - a.
-Ensure safety of all public safety and staff personnel. - b.
-Develop, adhere to and communicate transparent criteria for determining if and when camps must be removed, and consistent step-by-step procedures for removing encampments. - c.
-Minimize re-traumatizing residents during camp removal. - d.
-Ensure people in encampments are engaged by organizations that provide shelters, transitional and rapid rehousing options. - e.
-Provide ample advance warning, and consistent communication and procedures so people have an opportunity to relocate their belongings. - f.
-Provide additional secure storage space so people can protect belongings. - g.
-Coordinate with UPRR and Caltrans to facilitate management, clean-up, vegetation removal and property clearing.
+Develop, adhere to and communicate transparent criteria for determining if and when camps must be removed, and consistent step-by-step procedures for removing encampments. - b.
+Minimize re-traumatizing residents during camp removal. - c.
+Ensure people in encampments are engaged by organizations that provide shelters, transitional and rapid rehousing options. - d.
+Provide ample advance warning, and consistent communication and procedures so people have an opportunity to relocate their belongings. - e.
+Provide additional secure storage space so people can protect belongings. - f.
+Coordinate with UPRR and Caltrans to facilitate management, clean-up, vegetation removal and property clearing. - g.
+For encampments located in creek or riparian areas, on a case-by-case basis, followup encampment clean-up with planting of native brambles to discourage repopulation of the area, if allowed by U.S. Fish and Wildlife, County Flood Control and other entities with jurisdiction over these areas.